Introducing Solid Foods and Breastfeeding with Infants

 Atopic dermatitis (AD) is a chronic, itchy skin condition most commonly diagnosed in infants and young children, with 90% of all cases beginning before age 5.
-While the exact cause of AD isn’t fully understood, experts have determined that the development of AD occurs due to a combination of factors, including genetic predisposition, environmental factors, and dysfunctions in the skin barrier and the immune system.1,2
+While the exact cause of eczema isn’t fully understood, experts have determined that the development of atopic dermatitis occurs due to a combination of factors, including genetic predisposition, environmental factors, and dysfunctions in the skin barrier and the immune system.1,2

-Some studies have found that breastfeeding may reduce the risk of the child developing AD, while others have found no such benefit.
-In assessing the benefits of breastfeeding on AD, researchers have looked at the duration of exclusive breastfeeding as well.
-While some studies have found exclusive breastfeeding for 3 months provides a benefit in reducing the risk of AD, other studies have found that a combination of breastfeeding and formula feeding for the first 6 months had no difference in the reduction of AD.4-7
+Some studies have found that breastfeeding may reduce the risk of the child developing atopic dermatitis, while others have found no such benefit.
+In assessing the benefits of breastfeeding on eczema, researchers have looked at the duration of exclusive breastfeeding as well.
+While some studies have found exclusive breastfeeding for 3 months provides a benefit in reducing the risk of atopic dermatitis, other studies have found that a combination of breastfeeding and formula feeding for the first 6 months had no difference in the reduction of AD.4-7

 Although breastfeeding provides the best nutrition as well as other health benefits for infants, it is not always possible.
-For infants who are fed with formula, either as a supplement to breastfeeding or instead of breastfeeding, hydrolyzed formulas may have a preventive effect on the development of AD.
-The American Academy of Allergy, Asthma & Immunology (AAAAI) recommends that infants who are at an increased risk of developing AD (those with a first-degree relative with AD) and who are fed with formula should formulas such as:
+For infants who are fed with formula, either as a supplement to breastfeeding or instead of breastfeeding, hydrolyzed formulas may have a preventive effect on the development of atopic dermatitis.

 - Partially hydrolyzed whey (Gerber Good Start Gentle)